tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 learning rate of 0.001.
 These were defaults taken from LeNet and modifications did not seem to lead to significantly better results.
-After about 50 epochs the model did not seem to improve on validation accuracy, so I let the training stop after 60 epochs.
+After about 50 epochs the model did not seem to improve on validation accuracy, so I let the training stop after 80 epochs.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 I started with the LeNet because the problem did not seem to different from identifying handwritten digits (low number of classes, low resolution, little complexity).
-First I only adopted the input size.
+First I only adapted the input size.
 Then I hoped to get better results with dropout and probably replacing the max pooling which seems to be out of fashion.
 To let the network have a chance to evaluate still well with dropout I upped the number of convolutional filters.
 Max pooling turned out to